sci-fi, flintlock fantasy, adventure

 Midnas Quinar was a hulk of a man, packed with muscle.
 Five years ago, Isa would have rented a wheelbarrow to transport a catch so much bigger than himself.
 Now, he slung Quinar across his shoulders like an antelope carcass, thankful for the physical struggle.
 Standing under the unbalancing weight consumed his focus, forcing the memories back.

-Isa could refer anyone who tried to stop him to Pleonexar Telasus but habit still took him through the dark back alleys toward his destination.
+Isa could refer any authorities who tried to stop him to Pleonexar Telasus Torrens, but habit still took him through back alleys toward his destination.
 Krell hadn’t settled after the plague any more than Isa had, and the recent spate of riots and slave uprisings had made the Krellish suspicious of foreigners.
 Probably best for the pagan in strange clothes to avoid humping a bleeding human-sized sack down the main roads.

 When the act of placing one foot in front of the other became monotonous, Isa skirted the neighborhood fighting pits, counting on the stifling atmosphere to drown out his thoughts.
 The pits did not disappoint.
 Even outside the walls, the shouts were deafening and the heat of too many people gathered before night had cooled the air was palpable.

 “Civilized events” ran in the pits during the daytime, well-planned theatrical matches between big-name fighters, attended by the Krellish elite and their ladies.
-At night, there were brawls to the death between untrained convicts, with an ever-drunker crowd placing bets on the fighters.
+At night, there were brawls to the death between untrained convicts with an ever-drunker crowd placing bets on whose brains would paint the arena next.

 Sand-worn posters were plastered to the walls outside the fighting pits, pointing the way to Isa’s destination.

-A few of Telasus’ posters had been vandalized with crude scrawlings of ‘Eat the tradelords’ ‘Death to slavers’ and ‘No blood for shells.’
-Graffiti was nothing new to Krell, but several years ago, it had been mostly cocks and curse words—stuff that would get you fined, not fed to wild animals in the arena.
+A few of Telasus’s posters had been vandalized with crude scrawlings of ‘Eat the tradelords’ ‘Death to slavers’ and ‘Blood over shells.’
+Graffiti was nothing new to Krell, but several years ago, it had been mostly cocks and curse words—stuff that would get you fined, not fed to wild animals in front of a crowd.

 The cheers from the pits themselves had also changed since Isa’s first visits to Krell.
 There was an undercurrent of self-righteous savagery in the voices of the spectators.
 The carnage was more than entertainment these days; it had become a way to punish further threats to the order of Krell, for the elite to reassure themselves of their supremacy in these uncertain times.
 Isa, however, ignored the notes of rage and let the calls for blood be meaningless.
 Just sound to fill his skull, leaving no room for anything else.